Getting Started with Workbrew

 Brew Commands Example Usage

-To install and/or upgrade VS Code on just your developer's devices:
+To upgrade VS Code once a week on just your developer's devices (and include any new devices added to the group).

 - Create a Device Group called 'Developers' – adding all of your development team's devices to the group